DataDog/helm-charts/CONTRIBUTING.md

 These tests run as part of the CI workflow.
 They can be used locally, during development as well.

-We have two major groups of tests
+We have three major groups of tests
 * Unit tests - these are lightweight tests utilizing Helm to verify:
   * Error-free rendering of the templates.
   * Correctness of specific values in the rendered manifests.